Siakam scores 34 as Raptors avoid sweep, beat 76ers 110-102 | Times Leader

 No team has ever come back from a 3-0 deficit to win an NBA playoff series.
 Fans briefly chanted “Raps in seven” after both coaches emptied their benches in the final minutes.

+Embiid said he injured his thumb in the first half of Wednesday’s Game 3, and had it taped at halftime.
+He finished that game with a decisive 3-pointer in overtime, but wore a brace afterward, and at Friday’s practice.

-Philadelphia’s Joel Embiid started despite a right thumb injury that required him to wear a brace.
-He was seen shaking his hand in pain several times, occasionally doubling over as he held the area.
+Although Rivers said the Sixers don’t believe the injury can get worse, Embiid was seen shaking his hand in pain several times Saturday, occasionally doubling over as he squeezed the area.

+“It’s going to be something he’s going to have to deal with throughout the playoffs from this point on,” Rivers said.
+“It’s not going to go away.
+He’ll get better and better at figuring out how to use it.”

 Embiid shot 3 for 10 in the first half.
 He finished 7 for 16 and scored 21 points in 39 minutes.